fabioc-ms/PowerBI-Packages/README.md

 # PowerBI-Packages
-Discover what R packages are installed in the Power BI Service.
+Discover the R packages installed in the Power BI Service.
 Even the undocumented ones.

 ![](https://github.com/fabioc-ms/PowerBI-Packages/blob/master/assets/screenshot.png)

 ## Instructions
 Install the visual and connect any data field just to make Power BI happy, the visual does not use anything passed to it.
-You can download the visual and a test PBIX file here: [Dowload](https://github.com/fabioc-ms/PowerBI-Packages/blob/master/dist/).
+You can download the visual and a test PBIX file here: [Download](https://github.com/fabioc-ms/PowerBI-Packages/blob/master/dist/).

 If you run this in PowerBI Desktop, then the visual will list the R packages installed locally in your machnine.